MicrosoftDocs/dynamics-365-project-operations/articles/expense/mobile-app-manage-guests.md

 The Expense Management system enables guest users to be incorporated into expense records.

-## Include guest details on the expenses
+## Include guest details on expenses

 To enter expenses by using the Microsoft Dynamics 365 expense management mobile app, follow these steps.